Why the U.S. Will Struggle to Reduce Its Military Commitments Abroad

-Time and again, the United States has attempted to redirect more of its attention and resources toward its competitions with Russia and China.
-But Washington's other commitments around the world continues to undermine this effort.
-Since taking office, U.S. President Donald Trump has sought to address this problem by pressuring allies to commit more military resources to places like Syria (where the United States is trying to draw troop levels) and most recently, the Persian Gulf (where it now faces an increased risk of a military clash with Iran).
+Time and again, the United States has attempted to redirect its attention and resources more toward its great power competitions with Russia and China.
+But this effort keeps getting undermined by Washington's other commitments around the world.
+Since taking office, U.S. President Donald Trump has sought to address this problem by pressuring allies to commit more military resources to places like Syria (where the United States is trying to draw down its troops) and most recently, the Persian Gulf (where it now finds itself with an increased risk of a military clash with Iran).

 But concerns over the direction of U.S. leadership has made even Washington's strongest partners in Europe reticent to deploy more troops to these hot spots.
-This lack of trust — combined with the fact that many allies already have significant security commitments of their own — will likely leave the United States with little choice but to make do with the allied support it has in order to finish out its duties in the Middle East.
+This lack of trust -- combined with the fact that many allies already have significant security commitments of their own -- will thus likely leave the United States with little choice but...

 To empower members to confidently understand and navigate a continuously changing and complex global environment.